How to get 1,000 email subscribers in 30 days.

 For my course, I created a 7-day course in a form of a 13-day sequence with 8 emails.
 The first email is set to go out immediately once someone subscribes.
 The remaining 6 lessons will then go out in 1 day apart, with a final follow-up email being sent 7 days after the last lesson.
 It looks like this:

 Of course, one of the simplest ways to spread the word about your free email course is by writing up a blog post- which is what I did.
 Once you are done setting up your sequence, you will then have to connect it to a sign-up form and embed it somewhere on your blog.
 With ConvertKit, you can embed a sign-up form for your course on your homepage and other popular posts.

 There also is, of course, my favorite free way to market and promote your content: Pinterest.

+You can try ConvertKit completely free right here.
 If you want to find more ways to monetize your blog, having a strong email list is a must and ConvertKit makes it very easy to not only grow your list, but also group your subscribers, set up sequences, broadcasts, and automations.